1. Home

 The typical range of a mobile speed camera van is around 1-2 miles on a straight stretch of road.
 As you might expect, they can't see through or around bends.
 The speed detecting technology used also impacts the overall range of the mobile speed camera.

-It’s worth remembering that speed camera tolerances – where they exist – are used at the discretion of the police to follow the rules around speeding, speed cameras, and the law.
+Speed camera tolerances are used at the discretion of the police to follow the rules around speeding, speed cameras, and the law.

 Depending on the severity of the speeding offence, you might:

 Mobile speed cameras can catch speeding vehicles in either direction, coming towards or away from the speed camera van.
-Only 1 car can be captured at a time, but the technology is fast.
+They can only capture 1 car at any one time, but the technology is fast.
 They can usually record a car’s speed quickly and move onto another vehicle.

 If the offence is minor, you might be asked to go on a speed awareness course rather than take the fine and points.